Headaches in children

 When to see a doctor

-A number of factors, singly or in combination, can cause your child to develop headache.
-Some of these factors include:
+A number of factors can cause your child to develop headache.
+Factors include:

 Any child can develop headaches, but they're more common in: